 An integrated part of the research process is to ensure uptake across the organisations throughout and beyond the project, so that the findings feed directly back into programmes and interventions.

-The research and advocacy partnership will ensure that the results are disseminated at district and national level, discussed with local civil society organisations, research institutions and others, and used to inform local advocacy.
-The selection of sites will ensure further opportunities and inroads for influence on programmatic staff, thereby helping research findings and messages enter the internal channels of these organisations more easily.
+The research and advocacy partnership ensures that the results are disseminated at district and national level, discussed with local civil society organisations, research institutions and others, and used to inform local advocacy.
+The selection of sites leads to further opportunities and inroads for influence on programmatic staff, thereby helping research findings and messages enter the internal channels of these organisations more easily.

-Selected stakeholders will be invited to participate in key meetings to engage in research design, as well as discuss research findings and identify recommendations for change.
-There will be international, national and district level research uptake workshops.
-For some actors, research will be conducted in their programme areas and institutional representatives will be invited to join the research team in lobbying policymakers on specific policies.
-A subset of the project's expert advisory group will be identified to debate and discuss our research and support effective uptake of key messages and findings via their networks.
+Selected stakeholders are being invited to participate in key meetings to engage in research design, as well as discuss research findings and identify recommendations for change.
+We have been organising and participating in international, national and district level research uptake workshops.
+For some actors, research will be conducted in their programme areas and institutional representatives are being invited to join the research team in lobbying policymakers on specific policies.
+A subset of the project's expert advisory group has been identified to debate and discuss our research and support effective uptake of key messages and findings via their networks.